Viewing the Andean Condors in Colca Canyon is a bucket list experience in Peru. But getting a chance to visit Colca

-I have been fascinated by stories of the Andean Condor since the days in my childhood.
+I have been fascinated by stories of the Andean Condor since the days of my childhood.
 I would spend hours watching documentaries about the conservation efforts for this once critically endangered species.
 So during our two weeks in Peru I was very excited for a chance to head to the city of Chivas Peru to see the Andean Condors in Colca Canyon with kids!

 What to See on a Road Trip from Puno to Colca Canyon Peru